DataFire/Integrations/integrations/generated/google_appengine/README.md

 ### LocationMetadata
 * LocationMetadata `object`: Metadata for the given google.cloud.location.Location.
-  * flexibleEnvironmentAvailable `boolean`: App Engine Flexible Environment is available in the given location.@OutputOnly
+  * flexibleEnvironmentAvailable `boolean`: App Engine flexible environment is available in the given location.@OutputOnly
-  * standardEnvironmentAvailable `boolean`: App Engine Standard Environment is available in the given location.@OutputOnly
+  * standardEnvironmentAvailable `boolean`: App Engine standard environment is available in the given location.@OutputOnly

 ### ManualScaling
 * ManualScaling `object`: A service with manual scaling runs continuously, allowing you to perform complex initialization and rely on the state of its memory over time.